mxmstr/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 Context.DeleteRegKey(string baseKey, string sKey, string subKey)				//Delete a registry key for current user, baseKey can either be "HKEY_LOCAL_MACHINE" or "HKEY_CURRENT_USER".
 Context.EditRegKey(string baseKey, string sKey, string name, object data, RegType type)	//Edit a registry key for current user, baseKey can either be "HKEY_LOCAL_MACHINE" or "HKEY_CURRENT_USER".
 	EditRegKey uses a custom registry data type to use, by using Nucleus.RegType.DWord for example.
 The last word can be of the same name of RegistryValueKind enum.
+Context.EditRegKeyNoBackup                                                                      //Edit a registry key for current user without Nucleus creating a backup of the registry or before it creates one.
+Must be placed before any "Context.EditRegKey" line in handler for it to work.
 Context.Nickname										//Use this in a game handler to get the player's nickname Context.EpicLang                                                                                //Can be use to edit NemirtingasEpicEmu.json  //Can be use in start argument to setup user Epic language parameter //ex: Context.StartArguments = ' -AlwaysFocus -nosplash -nomoviestartup -nomouse' + Context.EpicLang; (if Epic Language is set to "en" return => "-epiclocale=en", Should not be necessary in most cases)
 Context.GamepadGuid                                                                             //Get the raw gamepad guid